stride3d/stride-docs/en/manual/assets/asset-bundles.md

 When assets get compiled with the final game, they are turned into **asset bundles**.
 By default, only one asset bundle is created, but this can be changed to for example: split off DLC content into a separate bundle, so that it could be sold separately.

-When an application starts Stride only loads the `default` bundle.
-Other bundles need to be loaded through code.
+When an application starts, Stride only loads the `default` bundle.
+Other bundles need to be loaded manually through code.

 ## Create an asset bundle

 > [!NOTE]
 > Currently, this has to be done manually.

-TODO: TEST IF YOU CAN DO THIS IN BASE PROJECT PACKAGE AND NOT PLATFORM

 In order to create new asset bundles, you'll have to modify the `.sdpkg` file of a project package.
 For more information about project package properties visit [this page](../files-and-folders/project-packages/package-properties.md).